yesidc/MLinPractice/Documentation.md

 Which classifier(s) did you use?
 Which hyperparameter(s) (with their respective candidate values) did you look at?
 What were your reasons for this?

+#### Multinomial Naive Bayes:
+We implemented Multinomial Naive Bayes (which implements the Naive Bayes algorithm) since, according to <a href="https://scikit-learn.org/stable/modules/naive_bayes.html">sklearn</a> documentation, besides it being a classic naive Bayes variant used in text classification; it also performes well with tf-idf vectors (which is one of the features we extracted)

 ### Results

 The big finale begins: What are the evaluation results you obtained with your